Postgame Mortem: Plot synopsis

 The Hearst basketball coach, Tom Barry, berates his team, including Wallace (Percy Daggs III), after a game, and the coach's son quits as a result.
 One of Logan's teachers tells Dick that Logan must start attending classes.
 Dick sneaks into Logan's apartment for the hotel staff and finds it a mess.
 Veronica works at Mars Investigations for the day and walks in to find the Coach's family in the office, as the Coach has died.
 The son who quit, Josh, is the prime suspect, but the family suspects Mel Stolz (Jeremy Roberts) or one of the PCH bikers.
 Dick tries to set up Logan on a double date before realizing that one of the "twins" is actually eleven years old.
 Dick and the older sister leave, leading Logan to babysit the other sister, Heather (Juliette Goglia) although Logan just goes to bed.
 Keith talks to Mel Stolz, who says that he was on a plane at the time.
 Dick calls Logan and says he is in Las Vegas, leaving Logan to babysit Heather for another day.

 Weevil (Francis Capra) organizes a meeting between Veronica and the PCHers, and the new leader says that they would not kill someone over a bad car like the Coach's vehicle.
 Mason (Robert Ri'chard), one of the team's former star basketball players, testifies to Sheriff Lamb (Michael Muhney) that Josh is responsible for his father's death.
 The Sheriff arrests Josh, and Veronica learns that the Coach's car was found in the water.
 Logan and Heather begin to actually enjoy each other's company.
 Keith speaks to Mindy O'Dell (Jaime Ray Newman), stating that he will continue to search for Dean Cyrus O'Dell's killer.
 Veronica questions Mason, but he ends up angrily walking away.
-Veronica and Keith recuperate, and Keith says that Cyrus's car was taken out within the timeframe of the murder.
+Veronica and Keith compare notes, and Keith says that Cyrus's car was taken out within the timeframe of the murder.
 Heather sends a radio request to play a special song from Logan to Veronica, while Veronica interrogates the hotel staff.
 One of them says that he heard two men yelling in the room.
 Veronica and Logan have a chance meeting in the elevator.

 Hank Landry (Patrick Fabian) tells Veronica that she has successfully applied for the first part of an FBI internship with the help of a recommendation from the Dean.
 Keith questions Mrs. O'Dell heavily, and she subsequently fires him from the case, although he says that he will not stop investigating.
 Veronica visits Josh in jail, who suspects Mason.
 Dick returns, getting a divorce from the older sister, and Logan and Heather remain friends.
 In Veronica's criminology class, she is arrested for aiding Josh to escape from prison.